PhEEP/pheep-me-blog/docs/Terminal/README.md

 - close and reopen your Hyper terminal to see the changes
 - 😿 openly

+Browse themes [here](https://hyper.is/themes) to find one that works for you.
+I also use `hyper-solarized-light` when I'm outside or in a room that is too bright.

 ## Fish 🐟

 [Fish](https://github.com/fish-shell/fish-shell)

 You may have heard of Zsh, or Z Shell.
 It's great and all, but I've fallen in love with Fish.
 Where `zsh` needed plugins for autocomplete and smart suggestions, Fish gets those right off the bat.
-It's also proven to be a bit snappier, especially with the right theme (some themes are craaaaaaaaaaazy slow...).
+It's also proven to be a bit snappier, especially with the right theme (some themes are a tad sluggish...).

 ```bash
 # Install Fish